AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 At a more granular level, we need to identify the exact data fields that will be used for this analysis:

-* The data table and column that contain a customer's registration date: e.g. `user.created\_at`
+* The data table and column that contain a customer's registration date: for example `user.created\_at`
-* The data table and column that contain a purchase date: e.g. `order.created\_at`
+* The data table and column that contain a purchase date: for example `order.created\_at`

 ## Creating data columns for analysis